23Ruchil/Blog/_posts/2020-08-01-Getting-Rich-Without-Getting-Lucky.markdown

 title:  "Getting Rich Without Getting Lucky"
 ---

 This is a summary of the framework used by Naval Ravikant to create order in chaos.
-Summarizing everythign taht I have learnt from his blogpost and podcast:
+Summarizing everything that I have learnt from his blogposts and podcasts:

 1. **Wealth vs Money vs Status**